BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 Stealthrunner's own stealth perks cost normal perk points.
 Buying all of them costs 21.

 </Details>

-## Cyberware Capacity

- - **Capacity grows every level.** [Cyberware Capacity Shards RNG Removed](https://www.nexusmods.com/cyberpunk2077/mods/11399) removes capacity shards from the game.
-Instead you get +14 capacity straight away and +1 every level, for +74 by level 60.
-That is the most you could ever get from finding every shard.
- - **Skills add capacity.** Skillful gives +1 capacity each time Solo, Shinobi, Engineer or Netrunner reaches rank 15, 30, 45 and 60.
-That's up to +16.
- - **The Renaissance Punk perk adds capacity.** [Renaissance Punk - Perk Scaling](https://www.nexusmods.com/cyberpunk2077/mods/14037) changes the Tech perk Renaissance Punk.
-If you own the perk, each attribute gives +2 capacity at 4, 9, 15 and 20, for up to +40.
- - **Chrome Compressor lowers cyberware cost.** [Actual Chrome Compression](https://www.nexusmods.com/cyberpunk2077/mods/14044) makes the Chrome Compressor reduce how much capacity your installed cyberware costs, from 5% at Tier 2 up to 30% at Tier 5++.

 <p align="right"><a href="#top">Back to top</a></p>